Moles are small coloured spots on the skin made up of cells called melanocytes, which produce the colour (pigment) in your skin.

 - older age – when they may disappear from 40 to 50 years of age onwards

-Some moles are present at birth, however most moles develop during the first 30 years of life.
+Some moles are present at birth, although most develop during the first 30 years of life.
 People with fair skin often have more moles than people with darker skin.

-Most moles have a genetic cause and are inherited, this is often the case with people who have a lot of moles.
-Where you were brought up may also make a difference, for example, if you have spent a lot of time in the sun, you may have an increased number of small moles.
+Where you were brought up may also make a difference – for example, if you have spent a lot of time in the sun, you may have a lot of small moles.